MoarTube/MoarTube-Node/README.md

 ### Get MoarTube Client

-Once you've got your node up and running, it's time to get the [MoarTube Client](https://github.com/MoarTube/MoarTube-Client).
+If you haven't already, it's time to get the [MoarTube Client](https://github.com/MoarTube/MoarTube-Client).

 ## Guides